yuw444/fastF/README.md

     -o, --out=<str>   path to output directory
 ```

-### `bam2db`:  Filter bam file with desired cell proportion and read depth, then summarise it UMI matrix.
+### `bam2db`:  Filter bam file with desired cell proportion and read depth, then summarise it into UMI matrix.

 * `bam2db` is an upgraded version of `filter`, it can automatically find `whitelist` and subsample cell with desired read depth.